 Finally, an office with over 45 full time, year-round support staff complements a management team of experienced soccer education professionals, all supporting the Club and USA's training staff.

-The State Certificate is a 6-9 hour course offered regularly by NJYS.
+The State Certificate is a 6-7 hour course offered regularly by NJYS, while Safe Sport is a 1.5-2 hour online course.

 If you are interested in becoming a parent coach, please contact us as email@example.com.